 Frequently Asked Questions

-Where is the MEJCC located?
+Where is the MIEJCC located?

-How can I locate other community-based elder abuse groups across Michigan?
+How can I locate other community based elder abuse groups across Michigan?

 We have created an interactive map of the state.
 Click on the icon for the location you desire.
 The name and contact information for that group will be displayed.

 So how do we find out what is happening around the state?

 MIEJCC maintains a calendar listing trainings opportunities, conferences, summits, and other activities around the state.
 We encourage you to share information about your events with MIEJCC.
 Click the link for the calendar.